\beta-Ga2O3-Based Heterojunctions: Exploring Growth Orientations and Alloying on Electronic Properties: Abstract

 \section{Abstract}

-We investigate the effects of alloying and growth orientation on the properties of the ultra-wide bandgap semiconductor $\beta$-\ch{Ga2O3} and pseudomorphic AlGaO alloy heterojunctions.
+We investigate the effects of alloying and growth orientation on the electronic properties of the ultra-wide bandgap semiconductor $\beta$-\ch{Ga2O3} and pseudomorphic \ch{(Al_xGa_{1-x})2O3} alloy heterojunctions.
 Band offsets are computed from first principles using density functional theory (DFT) with the Heyd-Scuseria-Ernzerhof hybrid functional for different Al concentrations and four growth orientations, namely (\(100\))B, (\(010\)), (\(001\))B, and (\(\bar{2}01\)).
 Significant variations are found and ascribed to the strained pseudomorphic alloys.
 The values of the band offsets are fed into technology computer-aided design (TCAD) models of Schottky barrier diodes (SBD).
-I-V and C-V characteristics from the TCAD models show reasonable agreement with recent experimental measurements in the forward bias region.
+I--V and C--V characteristics from the TCAD models show reasonable agreement with recent experimental measurements in the forward bias region.
 Discrepancies in the negative bias region are expected due to the ideality of the Schottky junctions considered in this study.
-Our findings underscore the importance of growth orientation and strain in modelling of $\beta$-\ch{Ga2O3}-based SBD.
+Our findings underscore the critical role of growth orientation and strain in the accurate modelling of $\beta$-\ch{Ga2O3}-based SBD.